In This Article

-We’re never going to condone getting into credit card debt – if you can avoid it.
-But if you’re thinking of going to a payday lender, your credit card is likely a better option.
-Although many credit card interest rates can be around 17 percent and up, this is still better than what payday loans offer.
+While I’d never condone getting into credit card debt, if you’re thinking of going to a payday lender, your credit card is likely a better option.
+Although many credit card interest rates can be around 16% and up, this is still better than what payday loans offer.

 So, you’ll likely pay less interest if you use your credit card strategically.
 Just make sure you don’t max out your credit card as this will affect your credit utilization.
 This, in turn, can lower your credit score.